10 Effortless Micro Habits That Will Transform How You Look & Feel

 A short midday walk improves circulation, reduces stress, and boosts energy, all while burning extra calories.
 Walking in natural light also helps regulate your circadian rhythm, leading to better sleep and mood balance.

-Habits tend to stick when you tie them to an existing routine—like eating your lunch!
+Habits tend to stick when you tie them to an existing routine, like eating your lunch!
+Try making it rewarding by finding a podcast, book, or music album you love, but only let yourself listen on your lunchtime walk!

 A man and a woman taking a lunch time walk.